Frequently Asked Questions About Certification

 + How do I recertify my business and will my company have to re-submit all of the same documentation?

 The recertification process is much simpler, and all the initial documents are not required.
-However, WBENC requests updated financial information, board meeting minutes, if applicable, and any supporting documents to support changes that may have occurred in either ownership or management of the business.
+However, WBENC requests a renewed Sworn Affidavit, WBENCLink2.0 User Agreement, updated financial information, board meeting minutes (if applicable) and any supporting documents to support changes that may have occurred in either ownership or management of the business.

 + Is recertification automatic?

 No. Recertification is not automatic.
-The owner is sent a courtesy reminder 90 days prior to the expiration date of the company's certification.
-However, WBENC does not guarantee receipt of the reminder e-mail and recommends the WBE marks its calendar as a reminder to begin the process 90 days prior to its expiration date.
+The owner is sent a courtesy reminder 120 days prior to the expiration date of the company's certification.
+The reminder email will be sent to the primary owner's email address on file, and will be generated from the WBENCLink2.0 system.
+However, WBENC does not guarantee receipt of the reminder e-mail and recommends the WBE marks its calendar as a reminder to begin the process at least 90 days prior to its expiration date.

 + My company applied for recertification early - will the expiration date change?